GeoffreyRussellClark/cars_scraper/README.md

 ### What is here so far: ###

 * Web-scraper built to scrape data from the SA car search engine "cars.brick7.co.za"
+* Relatively clean dataset as output from the scraper in the file "clean_cars.csv" - this is to be used to parameterise the depreciation model.

 ### About the web-scraper ###